FallenDeity/discord.py-masterclass/docs/help-command.md

 `discord.py` has a set of [base classes](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=helpcommand#help-commands) that can be used to create a custom help command.

-- [`commands.DefaultHelpCommand`](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=helpcommand#defaulthelpcommand): The default help command that comes with `discord.py`.
+- [`discord.ext.commands.DefaultHelpCommand`][]: The default help command that comes with `discord.py`.
 It is a subclass of `commands.HelpCommand` and acts as a basic help command for prefix and hybrid commands.

 === "Default Help Command"
     ![Default Help Command](./assets/examples/help-command/default-help-command.png)